 -

-Her decision drew criticism online and started a debate about money today versus money later. ________ it became a trending topic across social media.
+Her decision drew criticism online and started a debate about money today versus money later. it became a trending topic across social media.

 -

-Lottery prizes in Canada are not taxed. ________ she could have taken the $1 million with no penalty.
+Lottery prizes in Canada are not taxed. she could have taken the $1 million with no penalty.

-Consequently, / However, / For example, / Furthermore,
+So, / For example, / Still, / Also,

 -

-A fixed weekly payment offers little flexibility. ________ a $1 million cash payment could be invested in many kinds of assets.
+A fixed weekly payment offers little flexibility. a $1 million cash payment could be invested in many kinds of assets.

 However, / As a result, / For example, / Furthermore,